Welcome to the A. C. Stelle Library Media Center!

 - provide technology and service to support the 1:1 laptop program.

-The library media center will work collaboratively with site and district leadership, other school sites, and the community to achieve and maintain this mission statement.
-LVUSD has developed a partnership with the City of Calabasas LIbrary to provide digital resources which support our curriculum and our students.
+The library media center works collaboratively with site and district leadership, other school sites, and the community to achieve and maintain this mission statement.
+LVUSD has developed a partnership with the City of Calabasas Library to provide digital resources which support our curriculum and our students.

 The Library Media Center is a place for quiet study or reading, doing research or checking out books.
 It is expected that you will respect the rights of other students in the Library Media Center.
 Uncooperative students will lose their library privileges.

 - Students are expected to be courteous and respectful at all times.

 - Backpacks may be placed under the table or on the floor against a table leg with shoulder straps faced in.

 - Please push in your chair before you leave.

 - NO food or drink, including water, is permitted.

 - Computers in use must have their screens visibile from the middle of the room - school related work only.

 - No cell phone use is allowed.